 Senzokuike: home to the lovely Senzokuike pond, the source of one of the more pleasant bodies of water in Tokyo: the Senzoku Nagare stream 洗足流れ.
 Residential feel, not too fancy, but very pleasant.

-Shinbashi 新橋 / Shimbashi: the Shinbashi neighborhood is located to the west of the station.
+Shinbashi 新橋 / Shimbashi: the Shinbashi neighborhood has an old-school after-work salaryman feel and is located to the west of the station.
 Scenes from a summer festival:

 Sugamo 巣鴨: Jizo Dori Shopping Street 巣鴨地蔵通り商店街 (map), northwest of the Sugamo station, is widely known as “hot spot” for old people; I was disappointed not to see more 80-year olds when I visited this neighborhood.
 Alas, it was raining.